masterchef760/Project-3/RedTeam.md

 ## Planning and Reconnaissance and Vulnerability Identification Phase

-After running `nmap -sS -sC -sV -Pn 192.168.1.0/24` we can identify all the IP's, and what they're doing on the network.
+After running `nmap -sS -sC -sV -Pn -O 192.168.1.0/24` we can identify all the IP's, and what they're doing on the network.

 ![alt_text](pictures/nmapscan1.PNG)
 ![alt_text](pictures/nmapscan2.PNG)